This is what former head teacher Sharon Hogan, of Midland Road nursery school and children's centre, says:

-Registered children will receive a FREE BOOK through the post EVERY MONTH.
+Registered children receive a FREE BOOK through the post EVERY MONTH.
 The books will keep coming until their FIFTH BIRTHDAY.

 This cost-effective scheme aims to boost long-term literacy and enhance parent/child bonding.The help that you give us makes a real difference to the lives of the children that we support.

 Canterbury Imagine was set up by Jan Winter.
 She wanted to set up the project on the Canterbury estate after watching the Poor Kids documentary on BBC TV.
 Jan is pictured here with Dolly Parton, and Councillor Dale Smith, Canterbury Imagine trustee.

 *****Latest Book Figures